KEEEENNNNYYYY/patrimoine-economique/README.md

 # STD23006

-# To do: date picker background too flashy , should use github color
+# To do:
+    Style: date picker background too flashy , should use github color
+    Features: check all features already in use

 #### prérequis: